 The State of Connecticut has adopted the U.S. Environmental Protection Agency's rule governing the management of certain hazardous wastes.
-Although still considered "hazardous," this "Universal Waste" rule provides for reduced management and record keeping requirements regarding these wastes.
+Although still considered "hazardous," these items are used everywhere, and applying the rigorous EPA hazardous waste rules would not be practical.
+This "Universal Waste" rule provides for reduced management and record keeping requirements regarding these common hazardous waste streams.

-The EPA and Connecticut DEEP require that labels clearly marked with the words "Universal Waste" must be affixed to the plastic pail, cardboard barrel, Gaylord box, or to each battery or electronic component placed in storage pending disposal.
-The date of disposal must be annotated on the label.
+- Labels clearly marked with the words "Universal Waste" must be affixed to the storage container, (Plastic pail, cardboard barrel, Gaylord box, etc.), or to individual batteries or electronic component placed in storage.
+The date of disposal must be annotated on the label, which starts the 365 day clock.
 (This label will be affixed at the waste storage area.)
-Universal Waste rules state that we are allowed to accumulate up to 10,000 lbs., and have 1 year from that date to ship the waste offsite for proper recycling and disposal.

-- Used Electronics - Computers, monitors, televisions, keyboards, printers, calculators, etc. (Anything that has a circuit board or a CRT.)
-Electronic equipment contain lead, mercury, cadmium, silver and many other hazardous components.
+- Used Electronics - Computers, monitors, televisions, keyboards, printers, cell phones, calculators, etc. (Anything that has a circuit board or a CRT.)
+Electronic equipment contains lead, mercury, cadmium, silver and many other hazardous components.

-- Fluorescent Lamps, Bulbs and Ballasts - Includes all mercury containing lamps, such as mercury vapor, sodium vapor and high pressure sodium bulbs.)
+- Fluorescent Lamps, Bulbs and Ballasts - Includes all mercury containing lamps, such as high pressure sodium, mercury vapor and metal halide.)

 - Unused Pesticides

 - Batteries - Rechargeable batteries, and some non-rechargeable, contain hazardous components, including lead, nickel, silver, lithium or mercury.
 Lead acid batteries also contain sulfuric acid.)